Did you know that your Samsung Galaxy can save your life?

 What About The Rest of The Family?

 Every family has one person who keeps everyone else organized.
 And since you’re reading this post, something tells me it’s probably you!
-If that’s the case, it’s up to you to ensure every member of your household not only has iCE Contacts set up on his or her phone, but that everyone’s phone contains all of the contact information for every other family member.
+If that’s the case, it’s up to you to ensure every member of your household not only has ICE Contacts set up on his or her phone, but that everyone’s phone contains all of the contact information for every other family member.
 That way you’ll be able to get in touch with each other as quickly as possible in an emergency.
-And don’t forget that you can always put an iCE Contact in your family’s iPod Touch or MP3 devices as well.
+And don’t forget that you can always put an ICE Contact in your kid’s iPods and gaming devices as well.
 Just because you don’t have a phone with you while you’re running doesn’t mean you can’t stay safe!

 What If Your Phone Is Password Locked?